-Major planning developments underway including:

-- " Royal George Hotel amended application being considered by State Development Assessment Unit. - " Former Woodside Hospital Site application being considered by State Development Assessment Unit. - " The Entrance application approved by the Western Australian Planning Commission.
+- Major planning developments underway including: - ➤ Royal George Hotel amended application being considered by State Development Assessment Unit. - Former Woodside Hospital Site application being considered by State Development Assessment Unit. - The Entrance application approved by the Western Australian Planning Commission.

-3.2 Maintaining and enhancing the Town's character 3.2.1 Ensure appropriate planning policies to protect the Town's Community perception of value of the Town's existing built form preservation of character
+OBJECTIVES ATEGIES MEASURES OF SUCCESS WHAT WE NEED TO ACHIEVE V WE'RE GOING TO DO IT HOW WE WILL BE JUDGED 3.2 Maintaining and enhancing the Town's character 3.2.1 Ensure appropriate planning policies to protect the Town's existing built form Community perception of value of the Town's preservation of character